How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 A close-up view of the sliced canned carrots for dehydration.
 Cooked and canned carrots have a lot of moisture content and will dehydrate down to nearly nothing.

-One 14.5-ounce can will fill one of my Nesco FD-75A dehydrator trays with the removable fruit roll sheet insert.
+One 14.5-ounce can of sliced carrots will fill one Nesco 13.5-inch round dehydrator tray with the removable fruit roll sheet insert.

 Step 3.
 Dehydrating the Canned Carrots